wjf0214/awesome-stars-wjf0214/README.md

 *   [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.

-*   [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) - Easy and fast book searcher, create and search your private library.
+*   [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) - Easy and blazing-fast book searcher, create and search your private library.
 Index metadata for over 10 million books in one minute as well as search in 30µs.

 *   [remotely-save/remotely-save](https://github.com/remotely-save/remotely-save) -